 Do check with the Foreign and Commonwealth Development Office as the picture changes the whole time.
 Entry requirements and measures from FCDO - Click here.

 We advise against all travel to Venezuela, the country is currently very unstable with mass protests against the government, food shortage and general chaos.
-Peru is currently in a state of political turmoil.
+Ecuador has become significantly more unstable with a state of emergency called due to rising inter gang vioence.

 The general poor economic situation in Argentina and street protests may continue.
 Relations with the UK over the Falkland Islands (known as Malvinas Island in Argentina) have improved, but all British visitors should have some knowledge of the conflict of 1982, especially the sinking of the cruiser Belgrano by HMS Conquerer.
 There are high levels of crime in many Argentinian cities, especially Buenos Aires, so avoid taking high value items onto the streets and never resist a robbery, always comply.
 Due to the weakest of the peso Argentiana has become cheap for travellers.
-The economy is currently in a desperate state with inflation hitting 100% in mid March 2023.
+The economy is currently in a desperate state with inflation hitting over 120% in the autumn of 2023.
+Javier Milei, a right winger, was elected president in November 2023 and promises radical action on the economic front.

 Chile due to its geography, offers a huge range of outdoor and cultural options from the stunning Lake District in the south to the northern Atacama Desert.
 Crime levels in the cities are higher than one might imagine.
 The Peso has dropped significantly in value, but generally it’s a fabulous country with the nicest of people.
 The country has been suffering from political unrest and on 4 September 2022 a new constiution was rejected by a significant majority via a referendum so one suspects more politial turmoil will continue.

 Colombia is certainly safer than it was three or four years ago but jungle areas near both the Ecuadorian and Venezuelan border should be avoided.
 The FCDO Travel Advice website has a good map showing areas that MUST be avoided.
-The rebel grouping FARC signed a historic ceasefire deal with the government on 13 November 2016.
-The other smaller rebel group, the ELN, also declared a ceasefire in September 2017 but this ended in mid-January 2018, with an attack against the Army.
+The two main rebel groupings FARC & ELN have both signed ceasefire deals with the government but some paramilitary activity manin continue.
 For those wishing to understand the background the civil war in Colombia, Tom Feiling's book "Short Walks from Bogota" is a good read.
 So Colombia is much safer than a decade ago, is a wonderful destination but caution is required, there are high levels of crime in many urban areas.
 In 2023, especaily around Cartegna, we have received multiple reports of gappers, most men, being extorted at gun point.
 The key is not to take cards onto the street (unless tothe ATM and back) .
 A common scam around the the Baya Blanca is to offer weed to gappers, then the assailants take photos and then threaten to inform the police.
 It's simple, if you deal in any drugs in Colombia you massively increase the risk of getting into serious trouble.

 In recent months Peru, Bolivia and Ecuador have experienced some civil unrest, generally related to worsening economic situation.
 In general Ecuador is much less busy and less commerical than Peru with so many travelling opportunties.
 Peru is very diverse and gappers could easily spend 6 weeks in country.
 Pricies around Cusco have become really that expensive so do plan.
 The Inca trail can cost up to $500.
 In December 2022 Peru descended into political chaos with the impeachment of the President.
 Some civil unrest has occurred and is likely to continue but it should not affect travellers apart from some road closures.
-On 14 Jan 23 a 30 day State of Emergency was declared which includes Lima and Cuzco.
-The measure gives police extra powers to manage the distrubances.
-Macchu Pichu reopened to tourist on 17 Feb as protests have moved to Lima.
+Ecuador has becopme very unstable with a very significant rise in gan violence and general unreest.
+Travellers need to be cautious and seek local advice on areas to avoid.
+We recommend gap year students to avoid Ecuador.

 In Peru & Bolivia, the bus company Cruz Del Sur is recommended, we have received some very positive reviews on service and reliability.
 We recommend booking directly with the bus company and not via the hostel and pay a little more to get a good night sleeper bus.